space-code/typhoon/Sources/Typhoon/Typhoon.docc/Articles/quick-start.md

 - Try your operation immediately
 - If it fails, wait 1 second and retry
 - Repeat up to 3 times
-- Throw the last error if all attempts fail

 ### Network Request Example